 In addition to the minimum capital expenditure requirement, the Company must also comply with the other terms of the work program associated with the contract, which includes the drilling of at least ten new wells by January 9, 2013.
 The failure to meet the minimum capital expenditures or to comply with the terms of the work program could result in the loss of the subsurface exploration contract.
-The recent addendum to the Contract granting the territory extension also requires us to:
+The recent addenda to our exploration contract which granted us with the extension of the exploration period and rights to the Northwest Block also require us to:

-- make additional payments to the liquidation fund, stipulated by the Contract; - make a one-time payment in the amount of \$200,000 to the Astana Fund by the end of 2010; and - make annual payments to social projects of the Mangistau Oblast in the amounts of \$50,000 from 2009 to 2012.
+- make additional payments to the liquidation fund, stipulated by the Contract; - make a one-time payment in the amount of \$200,000 to the Astana Fund by the end of 2010; - make annual payments to social projects of the Mangistau Oblast in the amounts of \$50,000 during 2009 and \$100,000 from 2010 to 2012.